 If you want to watch the video, Hearst Castle: Building the Dream, shown at Hearst Castle in the theater, you can actually purchase it online here.
 The film tells the story of William Randolph Hearst and his building of Hearst Castle with some wonderful scenery.

 And of course, if you’ve never seen Citizen Kane, you should definitely watch this black-and-white masterpiece before or after your visit.
-The film by George Orwell is a satirized version of Hearst’s life and Hearst Castle was the inspiration for the fictional Xanadu.
+The film by Orson Welles is a satirized version of Hearst’s life and Hearst Castle was the inspiration for the fictional Xanadu.

 Our Visit to Hearst Castle

 I have visited Hearst Castle twice and since I went with two different people we did the Grand Tours tour both time.
 This is the most popular tour and the one that is recommended for most first time visitors as it includes the grand public rooms on the main floor of Casa Grande, which is the largest house on the hilltop.

 I first visited Hearst Castle in Spring 2011 and then a second time several years later.
 Both times, we reserved our tickets online and then brought our printed voucher to the ticket window to collect our tickets and wristbands.

 We arrived about an hour before our tour and watched the 40-minute film Hearst Castle: Building the Dream which provides a very good overview of the construction and building of the castle, and includes some vintage film clips from the 1920’s and 1930’s.
 We recommend watching this before your tour if you have time, but you can also watch it after your tour.